HQJaTu/GPOCover/README.md

 To run actions only after a specific directory or file exists, use `PathExists`

-If no `PathExists` is specified, any change in a given registry key will trigger actions.

-Condition is checked on service start.
+Optional condition is checked on service start.
 If no condition is specified, no checking is done on service start.

 ### Trigger: FilesystemLock
 ```yaml